Leigh Day privacy and cookies policy

-We are committed to protecting your privacy when you use our services and we ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.
+We are committed to protecting your privacy when you use our services and we ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights concerning your personal information and how to contact us and supervisory authorities if you have a complaint.

-Leigh Day collects uses and is responsible for certain personal information about you.
-When we do so we are regulated under UK Data Protection Legislation and the General Data Protection Regulation (GDPR) which applies across the European Union and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+Leigh Day collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under UK Data Protection Legislation.
+We are responsible as ‘controller’ of that personal information for the purposes of those laws.

 The personal information we collect and use

 When you make an enquiry to us, via our website, in person, by email, letter or telephone we collect the following personal information when you provide it to us:

 - contact information including email address and telephone numbers